plaidml/plaidml/README.md

 instructions will be printed.

 ### Networks
-We support most the convolutional Keras application networks.
-RNNs are coming soon.
-Support in this context means they are tested (for performance and correctness) as part of our continuous integration system on our supported hardware.
+We support most of the convolutional Keras application networks.
+Supported networks are tested for performance and correctness as part of our continuous integration system on our supported hardware.
 Other networks may work.

  * CNNs
    * inception_v3
    * resnet50
    * vgg19
    * xception
+ * RNNs
+   * `<coming soon>`

 ### Operations & Data Formats
 We support many but not all of the keras backend operations.
-We welcome community contributions.
-Once you get the hang of writing *Tile* code, you'll be hooked.
+We welcome community contributions to cover more operations.

 We currently only officially support single precision floating point. *Tile* itself is data type agnostic and we expect to support every meaningful data type in the near future.